ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 ---

 ## Function - Proofpoint TRAP: Add Members to List
+Add a member or members to a Proofpoint TRAP list.
-Add host, IP address, or URL to a Proofpoint TRAP list.
+* Adds a new host, IP address, URL, user account or hash member to a Proofpoint TRAP list.
 List can be host list, URL list, user list, or file list.
-* Adds a new member to a Proofpoint TRAP list.
 * Adds the new Proofpoint TRAP list member details to the incident data table `Proofpoint TRAP List Members` in the Resilient platform.
 * An example workflow that uses this Resilient Function includes `Example: Proofpoint TRAP: Add Member to List`.
 The workflow is applicable for Resilient artifact types: 'URL', 'User Account', 'DNS Name', 'IP Address', System Name', 'Malware SHA-256 Hash', 'Malware SHA-1 Hash' and 'Malware MD5 Hash'.